 Outdoor recreation in Georgia is big business, generating $23.3 billion in consumer spending, 231,000 jobs, $7 billion in wages and salaries, and $1.4 billion in state and local tax revenue annually.
 As Georgia’s urban population continues to grow, the need for park land, open space, and recreational amenities is also increasing.
-The Macon and Warner Robins metro areas have a population of almost 400,000, while most of metro-Atlanta’s 5.3 million people are within a two hour drive of the Ocmulgee National Monument.
+The Macon and Warner Robins metro areas have a population of almost 400,000, while most of metro-Atlanta’s 5.3 million people are within a two hour drive of the Ocmulgee Mounds National Historical Park.

 Generating Economic Growth in Middle Georgia